Note: This post has been updated to reflect current conditions as of June 1, 2021.

-GitHub recently announced a new service – GitHub Package Registry.
-It’s a package management service, currently in limited beta, that enables developers to publish packages next to their source code.
-We’ve heard some confusion in the community, so we wanted to set the record straight about what this announcement means to our loyal Artifactory customers.
+We’ve been hearing some confusion in the community about GitHub’s service – GitHub Package Registry.
+It’s a package management service, available with a GitHub license, that enables developers to publish packages next to their source code.
+We wanted to set the record straight about what this means to our loyal Artifactory customers and users.

 GitHub is a long time partner (and customer) of JFrog, and we see the vision of Liquid Software playing out on their open source collaboration platform.

-We welcome technologies that make developers more productive, and we’re pleased to see GitHub enter the package management space we’ve spearheaded since 2008.
+We welcome technologies that make developers more productive, and we’re pleased to see GitHub enter the package management space.

 GitHub Package Registry provides users of GitHub a complementary service for packages, alongside their versioned repositories of source code.
-It will work both in private and public repo and developers can use the same credentials.
-Support for CI is achieved through GitHub actions.
+It will work as either private or public repos and developers can use the same credentials that they use for GitHub.
+Support for CI is largely achieved through the limited set of GitHub actions.

 What’s the difference between GitHub Package Registry and JFrog Artifactory?